theTWIXhunter/better-falix/README.md

 ### General

-- **Custom Server Order:** Reorder your server list in any way you want.
-- **Clean Server List:** Remove the server table header and add customizable spacing between server cards.
-Features status-based colored left borders for servers (green for running, red for stopped, orange for starting/stopping).
-Border colors, thickness, and visibility are fully configurable in settings.
+- **Clean Server List:** Removes the server table header and applies padding to server rows for a cleaner look.
 - **Navbar Hover:** Opens and closes the navbar when you hover on/off it.
 - **Replace Account Category:** Hides the sidebar "Account" category and adds a custom popup menu to the profile icon with quick links to Profile Settings and Logout.
-- **Remove-exit-discount:** Removes the most annoying popup ever (the exit discount modal and its backdrop) from falixnodes.net.
+- **Remove Exit-Discount:** Removes the most annoying popup ever (the exit discount modal and its backdrop) from falixnodes.net.
-- **it's just Paper:** Renames "Craftbukkit / Spigot / PaperSpigot" to "Paper" in the server type dropdown for clarity.
-- **it's just Geyser:** Renames "Java + Bedrock Support (Geyser)" to "geyser" in the server type dropdown for clarity.
-- **Remove Server search bar:** Removes the Server Search bar from the main page.
+- **Remove Server search bar:** Remove the Server Search bar from the main page.
+- **Remove Navbar Footer Buttons:** Removes the language selector and customize button from the navbar footer on all pages.
+- **Replace Falix Logo:** Replace the Falix logo (falix.svg) with a custom logo of your choice.
+- **24-Hour Time Format:** Converts 12-hour time format (AM/PM) to 24-hour format across all sites.

 ### Console

-- **Hide Console Tabs:** Optionally hide unnecessary console tabs for a cleaner interface (added to Falix itself using a dropdown, this feature will just delete the dropdown button itself).
+- **Hide Console Tabs:** Optionally hide unnecessary console tabs for a cleaner interface.
-- **Replace Support Modal:** Replaces the support modal with a cleaner one and adds a copy all button.
+- **Copy all support info:** Replaces the create a support ticket button and adds a copy all button.
-- **Replace CPU with Node:** Replaces the CPU information with Node information in the console.
+- **Replace Location with Node:** Replaces the Location information with Node information in the console.
-- **Add Power Button Text:** Adds text labels to the power action buttons (Start, Stop, Restart, Kill) for better clarity.
-- **Remove State Overlays:** Removes state overlays from the console.
-Configure which states to hide in settings (Starting overlay hidden by default, Offline overlay visible by default).
-- **Larger Server Name:** Increase the font size of the server name in the console titlebar for better readability.
-Configurable font size in settings (default: 1.2rem).
+- **Larger Server Name:** Makes the server name in the console titlebar larger and easier to read.
-- **Replace connect modal:** Removes all "How to connect" steps, DNS verification sections, and the "Server Name" row from the connect button and adds back the IPwithPORT and PORT.
+- **Replace connect modal:** Removes all "How to connect" steps, DNS verification sections, and the "Server Name" row from the connect button for a cleaner look.
 - **Remove Premium Transfer Banner:** Removes the 'Welcome to Premium' transfer notification banner from the console.
+- **Remove Max Players card:** Removes the Max Players info card from the console interface.
+- **Remove Player Management:** Removes the Player Management info card from the console interface.
+- **Remove CPU Card:** Removes the CPU info card from the console interface.

 ### Filemanager

 - **Remove SFTP info from upload:** Removes the SFTP info and its divider from the upload button dropdown for a cleaner UI.
-- **upload-create-hover:** Makes the Upload and Create buttons show their dropdowns when hovered.
+- **Upload/Create Hover:** Makes the Upload and Create buttons show their dropdowns when hovered.
 - **Better Editor Fullscreen:** Hide editor header and breadcrumb when using built-in fullscreen mode.

-### Shared Logs
+### Logs sharing

-- **Remove logs container:** Removes the scrollable container around the shared logs box.
+- **Remove Logs container:** Removes the scrollable container around the shared logs box.
 - **Subtle Redacted Content:** Make redacted content less eye-catching with subtle gray styling.
 - **Colored Log Messages:** Color warning log messages gold and error log messages red.
 - **Auto-Collapse Log Analysis:** Automatically collapse the Log Analysis section when the page loads.